Greater Growth Scenarios

 Within each scenario are certain parameters—demographics and land use, economics, and technology—which have their own drivers.
 Drivers are external factors that can influence the future scenarios but are uncertain in the future.
 Through scenario planning, we are able to adjust the “settings” of these drivers to produce variable outcomes.

 The scenario narratives describe the key drivers and the intended travel patterns to be tested by each scenario (see graphic below).
-The RCS Steering Committee approved the initial scenario narratives for the Greater Growth Scenarios on July 9, 2019, and HRTPO Board on July 18, 2019.
+The Regional Connectors Study (RCS) Steering (Policy) Committee approved the initial scenario narratives for the Greater Growth Scenarios in July 2019.

 Land Use & Demographics